f3d-app/f3d/doc/user/03-OPTIONS.md

 - `{n:2}`, `{n:3}`, ...: zero-padded auto-incremented number to make filename unique (up to 1000000)
 - `{frame}`: frame number when outputting animation frames (see [Animations](05-ANIMATIONS.md))
 - `{frame:4}`, `{frame:5}`, ...: zero-padded frame number when outputting animation frames
-- variable names can be escaped by doubling the braces (eg. use `{{model}}.png` to output `{model}.png` without the model name being substituted)
+- escape variable names by doubling the braces (eg. use `{{model}}.png` to output `{model}.png` without the model name being substituted)

 For example the screenshot filename is configured as `{app}/{model}_{n}.png` by default, meaning that, assuming the model `hello.glb` is being viewed, consecutive screenshots are going to be saved as `F3D/hello_1.png`, `F3D/hello_2.png`, `F3D/hello_3.png`, ...

-Model related variables will be replaced by `no_file` if no file is loaded and `multi_file` if multiple files are loaded using the `multi-file-mode` option.
+F3D replaces model related variables by `no_file` if no file is loaded and `multi_file` if multiple files are loaded using the `multi-file-mode` option.

 When loading a statefile (`--load-statefile`/`load_statefile`), the `{n}` variable resolves to the most recent existing file, instead of the next available one used when saving.
 This means that, with the default `{n}` template, saving then loading a statefile round-trips to the same file.

 ## Caches

-When using HDRI related options, F3D will create and use a cache directory to store related data in order to speed up rendering.
+When using HDRI related options, F3D creates and uses a cache directory to store related data to speed up rendering.

-F3D also stores the geometry of the last closed interactive window in a `cache.json` file, in the same directory, so that it can be restored on the next start, see `--resolution` and `--position`.
+F3D also stores the geometry of the last closed interactive window in a `cache.json` file, in the same directory, so it can restore that geometry on the next start, see `--resolution` and `--position`.
 Its `window` entry uses the same layout as in [statefiles](#statefiles):

 ```json
 {